 This second floor King Room has a large sitting area in front of the fireplace, desk and an enormous bathroom with whirlpool bath and double shower with a view.
 It is in the North building of the main Inn complex with sweeping views to the North over the 2,000 acre Austin open space watershed and is conveniently located to all the amenities at the main inn.
-Other room amenities include satellite TV, DVD/VCR player, free wireless Internet access, and an unlimited supply of Texas beverages – local bottled rain water, sodas and sparkling waters.
+Other room amenities include satellite TV, DVD/VCR player, free wireless Internet access, and a selection of complimentary Texas beverages including locally bottled water, sodas and sparkling water.
 Refresh your spirit and relax your body with accommodations in the Hays Room at our Central Texas bed and breakfast.

 Jack Hays was born in Little Creek, Wilson County, Tenn. on February 28, 1817 and came to Texas in 1836.
 He was instrumental in effecting peace for the new republic.
 Hays was a Captain in the Texas Rangers, commissioned by President Sam Houston in 1837.
 He introduced the Colt revolver to the Rangers and is said to be the most famous Ranger of them all.
 Later in 1846 he was commissioned a Colonel of the 1st Regiment of Texas Mounted Troops and was given a hero’s welcome in Washington where he saw the President following the capture of Monterrey in the Mexican War.